 The COVID-19 Workgroup will continue to provide ongoing informational and educational COVID-19 information to help employees keep themselves, the people they serve, and their families safe.
-This will become especially important as employees and the community in general begins to spend more time indoors as autumn turns to winter.
+This will become especially important as employees and the community in general begin to spend more time indoors gathering with family and friends during the holiday season.